 Jill was diagnosed with FCS aged two and has learned to live with the condition after many years of trying.
 She has three children.
 She qualified as a counsellor in 1994 and has worked for a variety of charities in a support and project management capacity.
-She currently works as a patient engagement officer (primary care) at Healthwatch Central West London.
+She currently works as Rare Disease Project Manger at FH Europe, focusing specifically on the rare conditions FCS and HoFH (Homozygous Familial Hypercholesterolaemia).
 She is a Fellow of the European Patients Academy on Therapeutic Innovation (EUPATI) having successfully completed its course on the medicines research and development process.

 Read Jill's story.

 Pat was diagnosed with LPLD in her late teens after suffering from the condition since birth with frequent bouts of pancreatitis.
 Three children and many years later she manages to stay largely symptom free, but not without the daily struggle with the diet.

 Pat retired in 2015 following a career as a qualified company secretary providing professional advice and support to many boards of directors and their committees, largely in the financial sector.

 Read Pat's story.